jwulf/zeebe-incident-alerter/README.md

 # Zeebe Incident Alerter

+**DEPRECATED**: Camunda 8 changes the API and this exporter will not work with Camunda 8.

 This Zeebe exporter will call a configured webhook on the creation of an incident.

 See the notes on "Loss of Alerts" and "Mitigation and System Design", before using this in production!